Recipe Overview

 Brandy, rum, or whiskey (bourbon) are most commonly added to eggnog.
 Each has its own unique flavor so experiment to see which one you like the best.
 Begin by adding a small amount — you want the wonderful flavor of your homemade eggnog to shine.

-For best results, stir in the alcohol of your choice with the vanilla, and chill.
+For best results, add the alcohol of your choice when you stir in the vanilla, and chill before serving.

 Store eggnog in the fridge in an airtight container.
 It will keep three to four days.